phpearth/docs/security/code-protection.md

----
-title: "How to Protect and Hide PHP Source Code?"
+# How to Protect and Hide PHP Source Code?
-updated: "September 11, 2016"
-permalink: "/faq/security/protect-and-hide-php-source-code/"
----

 In the time of open-source there are multiple benefits of making your code available to all.
 However when deploying or selling your PHP code to a client you